AnaesthCode/order-summary-component-main/README-template.md

 - Tried to use semantic HTML5 markup.
 Not sure if the footer should've been reserved for the attribution-div included by frontendmentor.
 - CSS flexbox.
 - Struggled a bit with the pricing info, getting everything correctly placed.
 Ended up using CSS-grid.
+- No clear structure on when to use rem, em or px for sizing.